Spirent-Terraform-Modules/terraform-aws-stcv/examples/run-stcv-2instances/README.md

 Run 2 Spirent TestCenter Virtual traffic generator instances with public and test networks.

-Instances can be controlled by the Spirent TestCenter application.
+Instances can be controlled by the [Spirent TestCenter application](https://github.com/Spirent-terraform-Modules/terraform-aws-stc-gui).

+## Usage

+To run this example you need to execute:

+    $ terraform init
+    $ terraform plan
+    $ terraform apply

+This example will create resources that will incur a cost.
+Run `terraform destroy` when you don't need these resources.

+Usage of Spirent TestCenter Virtual instances follows a Bring-Your-Own-License (BYOL) approach and is available for customers with current licenses purchased via [Spirent support](https://support.spirent.com/SpirentCSC).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements